-Occasionally Baker’s cysts become infected, grow bigger or can bleed.
+Occasionally Baker’s cysts become infected or grow bigger.

 Sometimes a Baker’s cyst ruptures or bursts beneath the skin, causing pain and swelling in your calf.
 Your doctor may want to rule out a serious problem such as a blood clot (deep vein thrombosis).